Chart Color Schemes

 North Strathfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 22 such projects that are likely to affect the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact the region.
 Notable ones include North Strathfield Metro Station, Carter Street Precinct Primary School, Parramatta Road Urban Amenity Improvement Program, and Sydney Metro West - Westmead to The Bays.
-Below is a list detailing those most relevant.
+The following list highlights those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.